☎ Call Today Free Consult

 Q2.
 Does every act of family violence automatically trigger CVAF if repeated?

 Not necessarily.
 For CVAF under §25.11, the acts must qualify as assault under §22.01(a)(1) — meaning there must have been bodily injury or credible threat, and the prosecution must prove two or more such acts within 12 months.
-Moreover, the defense can challenge whether each incident legitimately constituted assault — sometimes what seems like a “push” or mutual scuffle may not rise to that level.
+Also, the defense can challenge whether each incident legitimately constituted assault — sometimes what seems like a “push” or mutual scuffle may not rise to that level.
 A skilled domestic violence lawyer will examine the details carefully.

 Q3.
 If the prior incidents were never reported or charged, can the state still file a CVAF case?